Easy to Swallow

 Smoothies

 Smoothies are fast, easy and very tasty.
 They are a great source of easy to swallow nutrients.
-What you put in is up to you, here are some examples to get you started.
+What you put in is up to you.

 Smoothie Essentials

-Milk, ice cream or yoghurt for a calcium rich drink.
+Milk, ice cream or yoghurt for a calcium rich drink - roughly 250ml of milk, per person.

 Soya or rice milk: a dairy-free alternative.

-Add sugar (caster or icing), honey or fruit sauces to taste.
+Add sugar (caster or icing), honey, jam, maple syrup, dates or fruit sauces all act as great sweeteners.
 Some tasty fruit sauces are available from Lakeland Ltd

 Freshly squeezed orange juice: loads of vitamin C and a good way to thin out a smoothie.